BonginkosiShongwe/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The 0-alias script creates an alias.
 The 1-hello_you script prints hello user, where user is the current Linux user.
 The 2-path script add /action to the PATH. /action.
+The 3-paths script counts the number of directories in the PATH.